python-trio/trio-websocket/README.md

     trio.run(main)

-A more detailed example is in `examples/client.py`.
+A more detailed example is in `examples/client.py`. **Note:** if you want to run this example client with SSL, you'll need to install the `trustme` module from PyPI (installed automtically if you used the `[dev]` extras when installing `trio-websocket`) and then generate a self-signed certificate by running `example/generate-cert.py`.

 ## Sample server